Ultramann/rpi/README.md

 On inspecting `/var/log/syslog` it seems that the crontab reboot commands run before the bluetooth device is set up.

 #### rc.local
-Putting full path to ck in this file runs it toward the end of the boot!
+Putting full path to ck in this file runs it toward the end of the boot! *Currently not using.
+Have Pok3r wired in instead.*

 ## init.d
 Seems all init.d does is softlink files into `/etc/rc<num>.d/` depending on the comment header in the init file.